contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/03_response-parts.md

 Here we check if the keyword *Restlet* is present in the response payload:
 ![Keyword in response payload](images/07-keyword-in-response-payload.jpg "Keyword in response payload")

 Testing text payload can be tedious if they are only considered as text.
-For this reason, DHC goes further by natively supporting JSON body.
+For this reason, Restlet Client goes further by natively supporting JSON body.
 The latter allows to apply specific JSON path expressions.
 We will focus on this feature in the next section.

 Before diving into JSON payload, do not forget the support for the response itself.
 This allows you to apply assertions to its latency.
 This is particularly useful if you want to test the maximum time for a call.